yuthimreddy/dp3_ds3022/sample/README.md

 - **Idempotency**: Another key challenge was ensuring that we could stop and restart the data gathering process without duplicating records.
 To address this, I utilized the 'INSERT OR IGNORE' command in SQLite to prevent duplicate entries based on unique constraints such as the object ID and detection timestamp.

 ## Analysis

-Offer a brief analysis of the data with your findings.
-Keep it to one brief, clear, and meaningful paragraph.

 By mapping the right ascension (RA) and the declination (Dec) from the collected observations, I was able to visualize the physical span of the telescope's survey area.
 The analysis revealed that the ZTF survey covers a significant portion of the northern sky, with a dense concentration of observations in specific regions.
 As a result the observations recorded are not reflective of the actual distribution of astronomical objects in the universe, but rather the areas where the telescope was directed.
 This highlights the importance of understanding observational biases when interpreting astronomical data.

 ![Galactic Map](galactic_map.png)